openfaas/ofc-bootstrap/README.md

 * Set `issuer_type: "prod"` (recommended) or `issuer_type: "staging"` (for testing)

+> Hint: For aws route53 DNS, create your secret key file `~/Downloads/route53-secret-access-key` (the default location) with only the secret access key, no newline and no other characters.

 > Note if you want to switch from the staging TLS certificates to production certificates, see the appendix.

 #### Enable dockerfile language support (optional)